 The other main access point is the village El Chaltén, 220 kilometers to the northwest by a paved but roundabout route, with abundant accommodations in all categories and easy trail access even for those without their own vehicles.
 This northernmost sector—a three-hour bus trip from El Calafate by paved highway—attracts hikers and serious mountaineers.
 Backpackers should note that no campfires are permitted within the park.
 Carrying a camp stove is obligatory for cooking.
 This southern approach includes the APN visitors center (tel.
 02962/49-3004, 9am-5pm daily, occasionally until 8pm), which has natural history exhibits, provides a decent trail map (scale 1:75,000), and also issues climbing permits (free).

-There is additional park access at Lago Roca, southwest of El Calafate, and at little-visited Helsingfors, to the northwest.
+There is additional access to Parque Nacional Los Glaciares at Lago Roca, southwest of El Calafate, and at little-visited Helsingfors, to the northwest.
 Accessible by gravel road, the Lago Roca sector has campgrounds and some ranch accommodations, but few trails.
 To the northwest, on the south shore of Lago Viedma, reached from El Calafate by a roundabout combination of paved and gravel routes, the park’s Helsingfors sector has limited but scenic hiking and private accommodations at its namesake lodge.
 There is no public transportation.

 At present, the Lago Roca, Helsingfors, and El Chaltén sectors remain fee-free.